 The prequel series is marked by a conceptual dithering.
 George Lucas invokes certain themes and ideas but only in a superficial way, so you end up wondering if the insinuation was even intentional.
 Big, interesting topics exist only as suggestions, colouring the edges of incessantly bland, inhuman exchanges that defy any sense of personal identification.
-In The Phantom Menace and Attack of the Clones it's clear to the audience that the Jedi are not an infallible collective.
-Their robotic behaviour doesn't mark them as intergalactic samurai, it's an obvious, preventable flaw that is very clearly sowing the seeds of their eventual downfall.
+In The Phantom Menace and Attack of the Clones it's apparent to the audience that the Jedi are not the infallible collective of legend.
+Their robotic behaviour doesn't mark them as intergalactic samurai, it's the obvious, preventable, flaw that is very clearly sowing the seeds of their downfall.

 In this respect Star Wars Episode III: Revenge of the Sith is a marked improvement.
-It's an iterative instalment that at least attempts to address some of the phase's issues.
+It's an iterative instalment that at least attempts to address some of this phase's communication issues.
 Most immediately this means giving Anakin Skywalker someone to talk to who is sympathetic to his experience.
-Skywalker doesn't hold conversations, he bubbles over, spewing venom and invective at whoever is near, usually his mentor Obi-Wan or his wife Senator Amidala.
-Revenge gives him someone prepared to talk through his thinking rather than just pull a grim face and try and forget he's ever spoken at all.
+Skywalker doesn't normally hold conversations, he bubbles over, spewing venom and invective at whoever is near, usually either his mentor Obi-Wan or his wife Senator Amidala.
+Revenge gives him someone prepared to talk through his thinking rather than just pull a grim face then try to forget he's even spoken at all.

-Ian McDiarmid's Palpatine fills a crucial role for Skywalker.
+Ian McDiarmid's Palpatine fills a crucial role for Skywalker then.
 He offers guidance and understanding.
 He doesn't criticise Anakin for his feelings, he sympathises and congratulates him.
 Palpatine wins Skywalker's heart by positively reinforcing behaviour that will be useful come their insurrection.
-Anakin has never had a father figure in his life and none of the Jedi seem willing to take on the role.
-The late Qui-Gon came closest but the senior Jedi who've followed are either dogmatic and numb or openly contemptuous.
+Anakin has never had a father figure in his life and none of the Jedi seemed willing to take on the role.
+The late Qui-Gon came closest but the senior Jedi who have followed are either dogmatic and numb or openly contemptuous of little Ani.
 On the rare occasion that any of them do attempt to engage with their messiah on a personal level, they assault him with infuriating rhetoric that condemns his feelings.